 How to Start the Conversation

-Parents and other adults who are talking about politics with children need to use their best judgement about how detailed of a conversation to have.
+Parents and other adults who are talking about politics with children need to use their best judgement about how much detail to give.
 The main goal is to have them be informed and able to eventually form their own opinions rather than taught that a single idea is the only way.
-Here are some helpful ways to get the conversation started that you can tailor to fit your need: